Dal is a staple in Indian households. This recipe for vegan indian dal is certain to be a hit with you and your family!

 Don’t Be Afraid to Experiment

 Because we love to cook, we started to experiment with making Indian food at home and realized that once you have the commonly used spices on hand, the recipes are often really quite simple.
 The basic ingredients are usually legumes, vegetables, rice and/or potatoes, standard pantry fare, and can be substituted with a good degree of flexibility.
-Making it at home also allows you to create amazing and healthy dishes using less fat.
+Also, making it at home also allows you to create amazing and healthy dishes using less fat.
 Plus there are some excellent resources like Vegan Richa’s Indian Kitchen that can really get you started.

 Making the Vegan Indian Dal with Spinach